christophihl/startupengineer/content/_theses/github_sna/index.md

 ---
-title: Startup Funding: Is It All About The Money?
+title: Startup Funding - Is It All About The Money?
 A Comprehensive Overview Of The Current State of Research In Value Added Services

 event: Academic Theme Conference
 event_url: https://example.org